GingerDeity/DedupeResearch/README.md

 2) Set at least 1 LVL-2 VM environment for KSM to monitor
 3) Set up processes that will run in the LVL-2 environment(s)
 4) In LVL-2 VMs run `./zero_memory` (explained in VM section)
-4) In your LVL-1 VM, the KSM cycle is:
+5) In your LVL-1 VM, the KSM cycle is:
    a. `bash ksminit.sh` will initialize KSM values (only need to do once per active tmux session)
    b. `bash ksmstart.sh` to start running KSM
-   c. `bash ksmwatch.sh` to observe KSM values
+   c. `bash ksmwatch.sh` to observe KSM values while the process runs
-   d. `bash ksmend.sh` to stop running KSM
+   d. `bash ksmend.sh` to stop running KSM when you're satisfied

 ## VMs
 VMs are very important for distributing your work, and are very crucial for KSM experiments.
-There is a zip file containing a bare-bones version of the VM image file I used for my experiments, you'll need to increase the disk-space, RAM, and CPUs as needed for your own devices.
+There is a zip file containing a bare-bones version of the VM image file I used for my experiments, and ***the username and password for the VM is josh and admin respectively.*** you'll need to increase the disk-space, RAM, and CPUs as needed for your own devices.
 After tailoring the IMG file to your needs, you can use this as a LVL-1 VM and scp a copy of that same IMG file into the VM itself to create LVL-2 VMs.
 There are 2 steps to using a VM: booting it up, then scp'ing into it.
 We'll first go over the essential code for VMs and certain KSM experiments.

 ### Hierarchy
 The following code section goes on the following assumption of VM tree hierarchy: